-When I was little guy and lived in Glenview, IL, my neighbor had a red 1964 Chevrolet Corvette convertible.
+When I was very young and lived in Glenview, IL, my neighbor had a red 1964 Chevrolet Corvette convertible.
 I would stare at that car through my grandmother’s split-rail type fence and weeping willows.
 I have always loved Corvettes especially the Coke Bottle Vettes, those made from 1968-1982 that are now referred to as C3 Corvettes.
 Every time I got wound up and went out looking for a Corvette to buy I have always ended up with something else, a Porsche, a Mercedes, a full size Ford Bronco for example.
 I have always wanted a Vette, but I have never owned one.
 One day I was bopping down highway 99 in Lynwood, WA just looking around at what car dealers had to offer.
 I spotted a 1974 black Corvette with a big block and a 4 speed wedged into a little rundown car dealer.
 I parked and asked about the car and the kid said he would get it out for me.
 We drove across the street to get $5 gas at Texaco.
 He let me drive from there.
 Going North he had me turn right onto a suburban side street.
 We were bombing down a big toboggan sled kind of hill reaching speeds of about 90 when all of a sudden he told me to take a quick right onto a hairpin that dropped away from the road we had just descended on.
 Down shifting to 2nd and stomping on the gas made the Vette keep level while the road dropped away from us creating the feeling of grabbing a major wheelie.
 The kid was screaming at the top of his lungs through that corner and down that hill like we were going to die.
 Back at the dealership he asked what I thought and I said the car needed too much.
 I should have bought that car cuz I had just made it dance.

 “Unprovided with original learning, unformed in the habits of thinking, unskilled in the arts of composition, I resolved–to write a book.”
 Edward Gibbon (1737-1794)